nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list weddings
-2. KnottyPlanner shows a list of weddings
+2. KnottyPlanners shows a list of weddings
 3. User requests to add a new wedding
-4. KnottyPlanner adds the new wedding
+4. KnottyPlanners adds the new wedding

    Use case ends.